 Emaciation and poor body condition were common factors in bat carcasses checked by the U.S. Geological Survey’s National Wildlife Health Center.
 Many of the bats examined had little or no body fat.

 Bat-to-bat transmission has been verified and is considered the most common pathway.
 Affected sites generally following bat migration routes.

 Research has also shown that viable Geomyces destructans spores can be transmitted on gear, meaning white-nose may also be transmitted by people inadvertently carrying the causative agent from cave to cave on shoes, clothing and gear.

-As of March 2013, white-nose has been documented in 22 and five Canadian provinces.
-The fungus Geomyces destructans has been found on hibernating bats as far west as Oklahoma.
+As of June 2014, white-nose has been documented in 25 states and five Canadian provinces.
+The fungus Geomyces destructans has been found on hibernating bats as far west as western Missouri.

 The syndrome was found at five Georgia sites -- two in Dade, two in Walker County and one in Gilmer County -- during cave surveys in February and March 2013.
 More infected sites and counties were added during surveys in 2014.
 As of May 2016, white-nose is confirmed or suspected in 11 counties.
 It also has been confirmed in four border states: Tennessee, Alabama and North and South Carolina.